Cart Total Items (0)

 Lithium polymer batteries replace the liquid electrolyte with a gel or solid polymer.
 Manufacturers can produce it as a soft pouch, making it thinner, lighter, and available in almost any shape.You’ll find LiPo cells in smartphones, drones, and wearables anywhere weight and form factor are critical constraints.

-Form Factor Fixed cylindrical Flexible / custom shapes
+Form Factor Fixed cylindrical formats such as 18650 or 21700 Flexible pouch format for custom shapes

-Unit Cost Lower — standardized production Higher — custom tooling required
+Unit Cost Lower for standardized production Higher when custom tooling is required

-Supply Chain Global, deep, multiple vendors More fragmented, longer lead times
+Supply Chain Global, mature, and easier to scale More customized, with longer lead times

-Bulk Procurement Easy to standardize and scale Custom specs complicate scaling
+Bulk Procurement Easy to standardize, source, and scale Custom specifications can make scaling more complex

-Weight Heavier (metal casing) Lighter for same capacity
+Weight Heavier because of the metal casing Lighter for the same capacity target

 When LiPo Wins Over Lithium Ion